gabrocheleau/merkle-patricia-trees-examples/README.md

 [ <Buffer 31>, <Buffer 74 65 73 74 56 61 6c 75 65 41> ] // leaf node down the path of "testKeyA"
 ```

 As we said above, leaf nodes are arrays that contain two items: `[ remainingPath, value ]`.
-The "remainingPath" of our first leaf node is `<30>`, while the second is `<31>`.
+We can see in the code above that the "remainingPath" of our first leaf node is `<30>`, while the second is `<31>`.
 What does this mean?

-The first hex character `3` indicates whether the node is a leaf node, or an extension node (this is to prevent ambiguity, as both nodes have a similar structure).
+The first hex character `3` indicates whether the node is a leaf node, or an extension node (this is to prevent ambiguity, as both nodes have a similar 2-item structure).
 This first hex character also indicates whether or not the remaining path is of "odd" or "even" length (required to write complete bytes: this indicates if the first hex character is appended with a `0` ).

-See this table:
+Here's how this looks like in a table:

 ```jsx
 hex char    bits    |        node type         path length